yumium/MLSS/README.md

 # MLSS
-I participated in a funded summer program by [Center for AI Safety](https://safe.ai/), exploring various research direction in AI safety.
+I participated in a funded summer program by [Center for AI Safety](https://safe.ai/), exploring various research directions in AI safety.

-The repo contains the various models trained as part of the program.
+The repo contains various models trained as part of the program.